Garo Sassouni

 Garo Sassouni (Կարօ Սասունի; 1889 – 1977) was an Armenian intellectual, author, journalist, revolutionary, educator, and public figure.

-Garo Sassouni was born in the village of Aharonk in the Khulb canton of historical Sassoun province and was a relative of famed Armenian revolutionary fighter Hrayr Dzhoghk.
+Garo Sassouni was born in the village of Aharonk in the Khulb canton of historical Sasun province and was a relative of famed Armenian revolutionary fighter Hrayr Dzhoghk.
 He graduated from Mekhitarist institutions in Mush, then received a law degree from the University of Constantinople.
 He then became an active participant of the Armenian revolutionary movement.
 He became a member of the parliament of the Independent Republic of Armenia and a provincial governor.

 After the fall of the republic he went abroad and became a leader of the Revolutionary Committee of the Armenian Revolutionary Federation.
 He wrote a large number of Armenian-language historical and cultural studies.
 He was founding editor of Pakin literary magazine.
 He died in Beirut, Lebanon at the age of 88.